gina305/reading-notes/Reading Journals/class-01.md

-# Assignment Read: 01 - Introductory HTML and JavaScript
+# Read: 01 - Introductory HTML and JavaScript

 ## About HTML